6 Simple Ways to Increase Your Net Worth

 You may not know exactly how much all your assets are worth, or how that value is going to change, but you can get an estimated figure.
 Try not to leave any assets out.
 Remember, here are your main asset classes:

-- Primary residence: The more equity you have in your home, the greater your net worth has the potential to be.
+- Primary residence: Equity simply means what your home is worth, versus what you owe on the mortgage.
+The more equity you have in your home, the greater your net worth has the potential to be.

 - Investments: Stocks, bonds, mutual funds and tax-deferred retirement plans.
 Just remember to add the taxes on these assets to your liabilities.

-- Collectibles: Art and antiques—the market for these items will fluctuate, but you can always have an appraiser come help you.
+- Collectibles: Art, fine wines, jewelry, classic cars, antiques—the market for these items will fluctuate, but you can always have an appraiser come help you determine their value.

 3. Trim Expenses